Independent Investigations

 Most investigations can be handled in-house but sometimes you do need to go external.
 This is usually when you want to avoid perceptions of bias, the allegations are particularly serious, or you simply don't have the time or skills.
 If in doubt, we recommend obtaining legal advice before committing to an investigation.

 Yes.
-We conduct investigations into complaints and allegations against staff and we also investigate serious and complex matters involving students.
+For schools and higher education institutions we also investigate serious and complex matters involving students.
 Our clients engage us for student investigations when the stakes are high, the matter is complex, there are allegations of bias, or they simply want to take the burden off the shoulders of staff.

 For employment investigations, our clients often engage a lawyer or advisor to determine whether an investigation is necessary.
 Once that decision is made, we then work independently your lawyer to establish the facts.
 Our independent report is then used to inform your decisions.
 This ensures your process is objective and minimises costs.